← FRACTALREALITY.CA

 • Complete; truly tested

-REQUIRES ALL FOUR VIRTUES
+REQUIRES ALL FIVE VIRTUES

 PLASTICITY IN THE STEELMAN